Marine Batteries

 -

-January 13, 2017
+- January 12, 2017

 Back in the summer of 2013, we sang the praises of the Drakon labeled Pure Lead Acid AGM battery.
 It was indeed among the best AGM batteries in the world and went head-to-head with the undisputed king-of-the-hill EnerSys and their Odyssey Extreme battery.
 However, after some mergers and acquisitions, the brand owner, Universal Power Group, restructured and decided to consolidate labels creating greater continuity for their organization.
 The Drakon name no longer exists and has been transported into the very popular Kinetik battery family.
 Incidentally, Kinetik Power now has a full line of batteries for powersports, car audio, backup systems and even consumer alkaline and button cell batteries.
 Their HC-PRO series still utilizes the thin plate pure lead AGM technology first introduced under the Drakon label.

-I say all this because there is a very distinguished battery factory in the heart of this
+I say all this because there is a very distinguished battery factory in the heart of this great nation that produced the inner workings of the Drakon battery and very few consumers

 -

-November 02, 2016
+- November 01, 2016

 In this addition of What’s What we will be comparing the ever popular IOTA DLS-55 M Series converters to the new 55 amp SDC Series converters.
 Both of these units are a DC power supply that can be retrofitted to become a smart charger.
 We first introduced the SDC series back in August 2016 where we highlighted its features and Iota Engineering’s legacy of excellence.
 We thought it would be useful to list the attributes of both the 12V 55A variations side by side to better contrast the changes.